openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 bytes of memory on the runtime stack, returning a pointer of the appropriate type to the program.
 If "NumElements" is specified, it is the number of elements allocated, otherwise "NumElements" is defaulted to be one.

 If a constant alignment is specified, the value result of the allocation is guaranteed to be aligned to at least that boundary.
 The alignment may not be greater than ``1 << 32``.

-If not specified, or if zero, the target can choose to align the allocation on any convenient boundary compatible with the type.
+The alignment is only optional when parsing textual IR; for in-memory IR, it is always present.
+If not specified, the target can choose to align the allocation on any convenient boundary compatible with the type.

 '``type``' may be any sized type.

+Structs containing scalable vectors cannot be used in allocas unless all fields are the same scalable vector type (e.g. ``{<vscale x 2 x i32>,
+<vscale x 2 x i32>}`` contains the same type while ``{<vscale x 2 x i32>,
+<vscale x 2 x i64>}`` doesn't).

 Semantics:
 """"""""""